PrivateAIM/documentation/src/guide/deployment/node-installation.md

 ## Installation

-At this point, you should have a custom values file (e.g. `my-values.yaml`) which contains the robot credentials and private key for your node.
+At this point, you should have a custom values file (e.g. `my-values.yaml`) which contains the client credentials and private key for your node.
 If you have all of this information, then you can proceed with deploying the FLAME Node by either using the FLAME repo <u>**OR**</u> cloning the Github repository.